selectiveintellect/vic/install.md

     > cpan -i VIC

-Another way to install from CPAN is to use `App::cpanminus`, which may be available on your operating system or you could install that as well using the cpan client.
+Another way to install from CPAN is to use `App::cpanminus`, which may be available on your operating system or Perl installation.
+If it is not available, you could install that as well using the cpan client.

     > cpan -i App::cpanminus